 What is Rolling Down the Yield Curve?

-Rolling down the yield curve is when investors sell bonds before maturity date to get a higher profit.
-This is a fixed income strategy that investors use in a low rate environment.
-The strategy gets its name as investors are selling bonds when the yield is lower.
+Rolling down the yield curve is when investors sell bonds before their maturity date, in order to get a higher profit.
+This is a fixed income strategy that investors use in a low interest rate environment.
+The strategy gets its name from the fact that investors are selling bonds when the yield is lower.

-- This strategy provides investors with a higher incremental income without increasing exposure to interest rate risk
+- The strategy provides investors with a higher incremental income without increasing exposure to interest rate risk